wuchang0201/operator-lesson/16/app-controller/README.md

 }
 ```

+Note, the JSON tag `json:` is required on all user facing fields within your type.
+Typically API types contain only user facing fields.
+When the JSON tag is omitted from the field, Kubernetes generators consider the field to be internal and will not expose the field in their generated external output.
+For example, this means that the field would not be included in a generated CRD schema.

 ## Validation

 To validate custom resources, use the [`CustomResourceValidation`](https://kubernetes.io/docs/tasks/access-kubernetes-api/extend-api-custom-resource-definitions/#validation) feature.
 Validation in the form of a [structured schema](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#specifying-a-structural-schema) is mandatory to be provided for `apiextensions.k8s.io/v1`.